clulab/gentlenlp/docs/errata.md

 # Acknowledgements

-We thank the following people for discovering these mistakes: Michael Lewis, Minglai Yang.
+We thank the following people for discovering these mistakes: Mike Maxwell, Minglai Yang.